ghostmonitor/archive-gm-jobs/Senior Engineer.md

 ## **Job**

-Your role as the Senior Engineer here at Ghostmonitor will first and foremost be to understand and embrace the vision of the company.
+Your role as the Senior Engineer here at GhostMonitor will first and foremost be to understand and embrace the vision of the company.
 Then it's just a case of writing top-notch code that brings our vision to life - **helping online businesses big and small recover their carts, and get the most out of their customers.**

-Ghostmonitor is SaaS platform written in Node.js using micro service architecture principles.
+GhostMonitor is SaaS platform written in Node.js using micro service architecture principles.
 We also use MongoDB, Elasticsearch, AWS - SQS, Lambda, Elasticache.
 On the client side, we mostly use React.
 We are using kubernetes and codeship for CI and deployment.

 We believe we could achieve the best user and also developer experience by automating everything, so testing and extending our continuous integration system will also lie within your scope of responsibilities.